What You'll Learn

-There are few things more disturbing for moms and dads than finding out that your child is intentionally hurting herself.
+There are few things more disturbing for moms and dads than finding out that your child is intentionally hurting themselves.
 Unfortunately, it’s very common, especially among girls.
 Experts call it “self-injury,” and as many as a quarter of all teenagers do it.

 The most common form of self-injury is cutting or scratching the skin with anything that can draw blood, such as razors or even paperclips and pen caps, but people also self-injure by burning themselves, picking at skin and wounds, or hitting themselves.
 They often start around puberty.

-When a person develops a habit of cutting her arms it might look like suicidal behavior, but it actually isn’t.
+When a person develops a habit of cutting their arms it might look like suicidal behavior, but it actually isn’t.
 People who self-injure aren’t trying to kill themselves, they are trying to alleviate some emotional distress they are feeling.
 However, the behavior indicates a depth of psychic pain that could lead to a suicide attempt.
 The behavior is also inherently dangerous because people who self-injure may hurt themselves more seriously than intended or develop infections or other medical complications.

 Understanding the drive

 It’s hard to understand why anyone would want to intentionally hurt themselves or why that injury would come as a relief, as many self-injurers describe it.
 Some people report that it serves as a distraction from some other intense emotional pain, says Ron Steingard, MD, a psychiatrist at the Child Mind Institute.

 Others self-harm because they feel deadened inside.
 “They’ve locked down so tightly because of whatever’s going on in their lives that they feel they’re incapable of feeling anything at all,” says Dr. Steingard.
 “So they hurt themselves in order to feel something.”

 In some cases self-injury can also become a way of communicating.
 When a young person is found to be cutting, it’s likely to elicit empathy and concern from parents and other adults.
-Next time she is feeling desperate, she might use self-harm as a way to communicate her feelings.
+Next time they are feeling desperate, they might use self-harm as a way to communicate their feelings.

 A way to cope